 Effect of secukinumab on quality of life and psoriasis-related symptoms A comparative analysis versus ustekinumab from the CLEAR 52-week study

-BACKGROUND: Secukinumab has demonstrated greater sustained skin clearance versus ustekinumab through Week 52, greater improvement in symptoms and health-related quality of life (HRQOL), and comparable safety profile.
+BACKGROUND: Secukinumab has demonstrated greater sustained skin clearance than ustekinumab through week 52, greater improvement in symptoms and health-related quality of life, and comparable safety profile.

-OBJECTIVE: To assess the impact of secukinumab versus ustekinumab on complete relief from psoriasis-related symptoms, time to HRQOL response, and cumulative benefit among patients with moderate-to-severe plaque psoriasis.
+OBJECTIVE: To assess the impact of secukinumab versus that of ustekinumab on complete relief from psoriasis-related symptoms, time to response in terms of health-related quality of life, and cumulative benefit among patients with moderate-to-severe plaque psoriasis.

-METHODS: Psoriasis-related pain, itching, and scaling and the Dermatology Life Quality Index (DLQI) were compared between treatments based on time to complete relief of symptoms and to DLQI response in the CLEAR trial.
-Cumulative benefit over 52 weeks based on Psoriasis Area and Severity Index (PASI), symptom relief, and DLQI response was evaluated using area-under-the-curve analysis.
+METHODS: Psoriasis-related pain, itching, and scaling and the Dermatology Life Quality Index (DLQI) score were compared between treatments on the basis of time to complete relief of symptoms and time to DLQI response in the CLEAR trial.
+Cumulative benefit over 52 weeks based on Psoriasis Area and Severity Index score, symptom relief, and DLQI response were evaluated by area under the curve analysis.

-RESULTS: Significantly more patients treated with secukinumab achieved complete relief of pain at Week 16 and 52 (all P < 0.05).
-Complete relief of itching and scaling occurred significantly faster for secukinumab (median: 4 weeks faster for itching, 8 weeks faster for scaling; P < 0.001).
-DLQI response was 4 weeks faster for secukinumab (P < 0.0001).
-Cumulative benefits were greater for secukinumab (all P < 0.05).
+RESULTS: Significantly more patients treated with secukinumab achieved complete relief of pain at weeks 16 and 52 (all P < .05).
+Complete relief of itching and scaling occurred significantly faster with secukinumab (median, 4 weeks faster for itching and 8 weeks faster for scaling [P < .001]).
+Response as measured by the DLQI was 4 weeks faster with secukinumab (P < .0001).
+Cumulative benefits were greater with secukinumab (all P < .05).

-CONCLUSION: This patient-reported-outcome analysis confirms greater and sustained benefits of secukinumab versus ustekinumab treatment on patients' lives.
+CONCLUSION: This patient-reported outcome analysis confirms greater and sustained benefits of secukinumab versus those of ustekinumab treatment on patients' lives.